 Source: Omegatron, Wikimedia Commons, https://de.wikipedia.org/wiki/Potentiometer#/media/Datei:Faders.jpg, CC BY-SA 3.0 license.
 Last access: April 30th, 2021.

-However, potentiometric sensors are not only capable of measuring a distance or position, but also an angle when they are executed as rotary knobs.
-A single turn potentiometer which uses this principle is shown in figure 3-5.
+However, potentiometric sensors are not only capable of measuring a distance or position, but also an angle when they are deployed as rotary knobs.
+A single turn potentiometer that uses this principle is shown in Figure 3-5.

 Figure 3-5: Single turn potentiometer.